jmorwick/ICCBR_WS/README.md

 # ICCBR_WS
 ICCBR Workshop proceedings build script for CEUR

+Note: this project has been archived.
+Remaining issues won't be attended to in this repository.
+As it has been a number of years since this script was used, CEUR standards have likely changed.
+Feel free to use this code as a starting point if you are intending to develop your own script.

+The original readme is below

 To prepare the script:
 * you will need a UNIX/BASH compatible environment to work within